 One of the problems that can pop up is your MacBook Pro screen goes black and unresponsive.
 Let’s look at how to troubleshoot that issue, along with several other common problems.

 What to Do if Your MacBook Pro Screen Goes Black and Unresponsive

 A black screen can happen if your Mac doesn’t turn on at all or it might turn on but the display isn’t coming up for some reason.
 A few different things can cause it.
 You should test each possibility in the following order.
-As reported by many of the top Apple blogs, you can walk through the following steps.
+As reported by many of the top Apple blogs and Macbook service providers, you can walk through the following steps.

 1. Reset the System Management Controller

 The Mac’s System Management Controller (SMC) handles a lot of things related to power.
 Resetting the SMC will reset several different power settings.
 To reset the SMC, shut down your Mac and connect it to power if it isn’t already.

 Hold down the Shift+Control+Option+Power buttons for a few seconds, all at once.
 Release them all at the same time and power the Mac back on to see if the black display is fixed.